Kyle Larson net worth: From endorsements to charity work

 Kyle Larson’s investments

-Kyle Larson has also made a number of investments in the last few years which are outlined below.
+Kyle Larson has also made several investments in the last few years which are outlined below.
 One of his major ventures is the High Limit Racing Sprint Car Series which he started in 2023.
 The series began with a 12-race calendar and then grew to a 60-race calendar active across the entire country by 2024.
-This investment shows Larson’s dedication to dirt track racing and his efforts to develop the sport.

 Additionally, Larson has invested in real estate.
 In 2022, he bought a $5.6 million house in Scottsdale, Arizona.
 This is a major investment that increases his portfolio of assets.